 Our fire engineering reports and drawings will ensure compliance with Acceptable Solutions covered by Section C of the NZ Building Code which provides for means of escape from buildings and protection of other property.

 Our fire report process includes a review of the final design drawings of other disciplines, to ensure the design is coordinated and that our design intent has been correctly interpreted.
-We can bring our passive fire protection and structural experience.
+We can bring our passive fire protection and structural experience to the table to help resolve common pitfalls.

 Integration of Structural and Fire Engineering

-At EDC, our Fire Designers are also competent Structural Engineers.
-Fire Designers are responsible for identifying the required fire separations, and Structural Engineers are expected to interpret this in order to provide the required structural support to these fire separations.
+At EDC, many of our Fire Designers are also competent Structural Engineers.
+Fire Engineers are responsible for identifying the required fire separations, and Structural Engineers are expected to interpret this in order to provide the required structural support to these fire separations.
 This creates a complex interaction between the structural engineer and the fire engineer, which is often neglected when these roles are provided by different firms.

 EDC offers a unique ‘dual’ service providing both fire and structural engineering, to create a seamless design for fire protection, and remove the problems and inefficiencies that can arise during the coordination of structural and fire requirements.
 At EDC, the fire and structural engineers will often be the same person, giving our clients a single point of contact, saving on coordination time and expense.